eespina/RHT-Skeleton-AspCore-APIs/README.md

 - Pull down the repo
 - Travel to the directory where the 'package.json' file is located
 - Open a shell and run "npm install"
-- In the shell, 'cd' to wherever the 'gulpfile.,js' is located (if not there in the ssame directory already) and run 'gulp' to begin the Gulp task-runner
+- In the shell, 'cd' to wherever the 'gulpfile.js' is located (if not there in the ssame directory already) and run 'gulp' to begin the Gulp task-runner
 - If there is an error concerning an 'UnhandledPromiseRejectionWarning', try typing 'gulp' again to retry the gulp process

 - Open Visual Studio and build the solution